gabrielborgesdm/ollama-models-search/README.md

 # Ollama Models Search
 [![npm version](https://img.shields.io/npm/v/ollama-models-search)](https://www.npmjs.com/package/ollama-models-search)

-A TypeScript package that scrapes the Ollama website to provide a searchable list of AI models with their metadata.
+A TypeScript package that retrieves a list of Ollama models, including metadata such as name, description, pull count, last updated date, and available versions.

+## How it works
+The package scrapes the Ollama website’s search page by sending queries and parsing the HTML response to extract model information.

 ## Features